bitrise-io/devcenter/_articles/en/infrastructure/available-stacks.md

 For native Android apps, the recommended stack is still the [Android & Docker stack](/infrastructure/the-environment/) - it will surely serve all your needs.

-However, it is possible to use the Xcode stacks, as they have Android tools installed now.
+However, it is possible to use the Xcode stacks, as they also have Android tools installed.